Josh Faga: Marshall University

 In August 2019, Faga was named the assistant men's soccer coach at Marshall University.
 During the 2019 NCAA College Soccer season, Faga helped lead the Thundering Herd to the 2019 Conference USA Men's Soccer Tournament Championship and Regular Season Championship.
 2019 also saw Marshall reach the 2019 NCAA Division I Men's Soccer Tournament "Sweet 16" as the #11 seed eventually losing to University of Washington.

 During the 2020 season, Faga and the Marshall Thundering Herd captured the 2020 NCAA National Championship.
 Days after winning the 2020 NCAA Tournament, Faga and the rest of the coaching staff, led by Head Coach Chris Grassie, were recognized as the United Soccer Coaches College Coach of the Year.

 Duquesne University

 In August 2014, Faga was named the assistant men's soccer coach at Duquesne University.
-Faga helped the Duquesne Dukes reach the Atlantic 10 Conference Championships on 3 separate occasions: 2014, 2015, & 2016.
+Faga helped the Duquesne Dukes reach the Atlantic 10 Conference Championships on 3 occasions: 2014, 2015 and 2016.

 Faga and Marshall University winning the 2019 Conference USA Men's Soccer Tournament.